binarytrails/splines/README.md

 ### Linux (general)

-Install the requiered libraries and compile:
+Install the dependencies and compile:

     make linux